bitcoin-ring/boltring-docs/docs/index.md

 We hope you enjoy using your new BoltRing, and we look forward to your feedback and suggestions.
 Please do not hesitate to reach out to us if you have any questions or encounter any issues.
 Let's take the first steps in NFC-based bitcoin payments together!

-[^1]: The link to CoinCorner is a referal link.
-Both you and us will receive £10 if you sign up and
-    buy bitcoin for £100 (or more).